-The route of the black villages is in the province of Guadalajara.
-It’s a rural area surrounded by tranquilizing natural spaces that you feel like getting lost during a weekend.
-In this article we show you their main charms and different routes for you to travel.
+The route of the black villages is located in the province of Guadalajara.
+It is a rural area surrounded by peaceful natural spaces that make you want to lose yourself in for a weekend.
+In this article we show you its main charms and different routes for you to visit it.

-The black villages of Guadalajara are sheltered by the northern mountain range of the province, just at the foot of Pico Ocejón.
-This route is called the route of the black villages because throughout the area it covers is very common to find houses made of materials such as slate, which gives them their characteristic dark color.
-Villages with this type of house are also known as Black Architectural Villages.
+The black villages of Guadalajara are sheltered by the northern mountain range of the province, right at the foot of the Ocejón Peak.
+This route is called the route of the black villages because throughout the area it covers it is very common to find houses made of materials such as slate, which gives them their characteristic dark colour.
+Villages with this type of house are also known as Black Architecture Villages.

 There are several ways to get to this place, which is quite close to Madrid.
 One of them, the most common, is to do it from Guadalajara capital or a nearby town using the A2 road.
-Another alternative is to arrive from the Sierra del Rincón in Madrid or from Segovia where we will enter through Riaza or Ayllón.
-These data will be of great help to you if you are thinking of doing the route of the black villages by car or by motorcycle.
+Another alternative is to arrive from the Sierra del Rincón in Madrid or from Segovia where we enter through Riaza or Ayllón.
+This information will be of great help to you if you plan to do the route of the black villages by car or motorbike.

-Different possibilities to make the route of the black villages
+Different possibilities to do the route of the black villages

 Route 1: Tamajón – Valverde de los Arroyos – Umbralejo – Robledelacasa – Campillo de Ranas – Robleluengo – Majaelrayo

 Of all that we are going to show you, this is the most complete route through the black villages of all, and we highlight it over the others.
 It is perfect for those who enjoy a full or long weekend.

 The village of Tamajón is considered the gateway to the black villages.
 Shortly before reaching it we find the monastery of Bonaval, or its remains.
 A very interesting point to see.
 Once inside the village, we recommend you to see the Church of the Assumption.